Russia invades Georgia, and everybody thinks, oh, no, the oil price is going to spike way back up.

 I don't know whether they look at it that way, but they are sabotaging McCain's campaign because McCain finally, finally had come around on energy.

-He'd finally come around for drilling.
+He'd finally come around for drilling accepting and war.

-It hasn't gone to the full Senate, but I mean with these five Republicans caving it, it's only going to take four more.
+It hasn't gone to the full Senate, but I mean, with these five Republicans caving it, it's only going to take four more.

-Well, I think they're getting the the wind knocked out of their sales because I don't think they expected the amount of calls.
+Well, I think they're getting the wind knocked out of their sales because I don't think they expected the amount of calls.

 It was tough getting through.